am1468/Uthldap/README.md

 Used to authenticate on the University of thessaly LDAP server, created for World Wide Web Technologies Course

 #Important Notice
-!The University of Thessaly LDAP server requires a VPN connection to operate
+The University of Thessaly LDAP server requires a VPN connection in order to operate.

 # Library installation